rroethof/roethof.net/content/2025/03/a_critical_look_at_messaging_apps_signal_whatsapp_telegram_and_matrix/index.md

 #### Security
 Telegram uses end-to-end encryption for messages, but it relies on a third-party service for key management.
 This has raised concerns about potential data breaches or surveillance activities.
 #### Features
 Telegram is known for its high-performance and speed, making it an attractive option for users who value rapid communication.
-Its features include file sharing, group chats, and voice and video calls.
+Its features include file sharing, group chats and voice and video calls.
 #### Ownership
 As a privately-owned company, Telegram's motivations are harder to discern than those of Signal or Matrix.
 However, its commitment to user security is still a topic of debate among experts.
 #### Connections or Influences from Russia to Telegram